Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "I think I’m doin’ pretty good, huh?"
 Julian asked as he bent his arms and pulled his entire upper body into a *super* fun "most muscular."
 He’d never *quite* stop feeling goofy about posing in front of a mirror—and fuck, the *teasing* he’d suffer if Al and Xiù ever found out about it - but he had to admit… it *was* good for the ego.
 And fun, too!
 But sometimes, when he saw what he’d managed to build himself into… *Christ.* Hoeff was entirely right.

 "Fuck yeah!
 You’re doing *damn* good!"
 Adam agreed.
-He was posing in front of the mirror too, which was…*humbling,* to say the least...but there really wasn’t any better encouragement a fella could get than from a man like him.
+He was posing in front of the mirror too, which was…*humbling,* to say the least... but there really wasn’t any better encouragement a fella could get than from a man like him.
 Julian felt himself grinning stupidly from the praise.

 The real purpose behind their bro-fun was training, though.
 Adam’s fingers poked and prodded in a painfully businesslike way as he checked on a long-standing point of concern, then he nodded and stepped back.
 "Yeah.
 You don’t need anything ‘cept maybe a bit of accessory work.
 But *you* two," he added, turning to Hoeff and Walsh, "You’ve been ignoring your aches and pains for a long damn time, haven’t you?
 We’re gonna need to sort that out…"